Knowledge about CSS Alpha transparency. Please see the following code:

 filter:alpha(opacity=50);

-Since Moz Family supports alpha-transparent PNGs, we don't need to use its private properties.
-Of course, you can use standard opacity, but don't use alpha transparent images and opacity at the same time, otherwise it becomes a mixture of the two.
-You can download the above example and take a look at the comments of /*opacity:.5;*/.
+Since Moz Family supports Alpha transparent PNG, there is no need to use its private properties.
+Of course, you can use standard opacity, but don't use Alpha transparent pictures and opacity at the same time, as this will become a mixture of the two.
+You can download the above example and then check the comments for /*opacity:.5;*/.